top of page

 Microplastics can be found in some moisturizers.
 The specific health effects of these vary by the kind of plastic being used and what additives it contains, but some of the potential effects include DNA, nervous system, liver, intestine, reproductive, developmental, and cell damage.
 Microplastics can be introduced directly, as an ingredient, or indirectly, through leaching from plastic containers.

 Petroleum-derived ingredients like petrolatum are used in many moisturizing products, including petroleum jelly.
 These ingredients are considered safe when highly refined.
 Refinement lowers levels of polycyclic aromatic hydrocarbons (PAHs), which may be carcinogenic, allergens, and cause reproductive harm.
 Studies found extracts with PAH content of less than 0.7% to not be mutagenic.
 In Europe, the starting material to make petrolatum must be non-carcinogenic (so the oil must be refined) and the complete refining history must be known.
 By European Pharmacopeia standards, PAH levels must be lower than 0.03%.
 The organization Cosmetics Europe recommends that PAH levels be 0.0000001% or less in food-grade petrolatum.
 In the US, food-grade petrolatum must pass an FDA test analyzing extracts of the petrolatum for PAHs, which seems to disallow levels of more than about 0.0007% for each PAH.
 If petrolatum and other petroleum-derived ingredients aren't highly refined, PAHs can pose a health concern, and many products don't follow European or FDA standards for petroleum-derived ingredients.
 Tested petroleum jelly products have had aromatic hydrocarbon levels between 1.7% and 9%.
-In one lip care product test, levels around 4% were found.
+One cream test found levels from 0.07% to 3.2%.
 There has also been some research showing the accumulation of mineral oil saturated hydrocarbons from petrolatum in rat and human livers, lymph nodes, and fatty tissue, but it's unclear whether this poses a concern for humans.
 Petroleum jelly and moisturizer products containing petrolatum should be avoided if the petrolatum isn't manufactured in Europe or food-grade by FDA or Cosmetics Europe standards, to avoid issues of PAH contamination.
 Vaseline's Original Healing Jelly meets the FDA's regulations for food-grade petroleum jelly.
 It comes in a plastic container, which could introduce microplastics or phthalates.
 In general, there are safer options, but this is a good choice if you're going to use petroleum jelly.

 These are not the only toxins found in moisturizers - there may be others depending on the specific product being used and its ingredients.
 Some examples include sodium benzoate, DMDM hydantoin, and imidazolidinyl urea.
 Sodium benzoate has been linked to DNA damage, oxidative stress, endocrine disruption, and lower fertility.
 DMDM hydantoin and imidazolidinyl urea, as well as some other chemicals used in lotions, can release formaldehyde, which can cause cancer, liver issues, and DNA damage, among other concerns.